USAJOBS/Help/faq/application/eligibility/difference-from-qualifications.md

 ### Before you apply

 You must read the **This job is open to** and **Who may apply** sections of the job announcement to see if you're eligible for the job.
-If you fall into one of the "[hiring paths](../../../../working-in-government/unique-hiring-paths/)" listed, you're [eligible](../) for the job.
+If you fall into one of the [hiring paths](../../../../working-in-government/unique-hiring-paths/) listed, you're [eligible](../) for the job.
 If you don't fall into one of those groups, you should look at a different job.

 ### After you apply

 The agency will first review your application to see if you're eligible.
 If you're not eligible, they will reject your application—they won't even look at your qualifications.
-It doesn't matter if you have the qualifications – you must first be eligible.
+It doesn't matter if you have the qualifications—you must first be eligible.

 If you're eligible, the agency will then look at your qualifications.